Looking for label manufacturers for your products? To choose the best label solution, read on.

 The type of label you should choose depends a lot on where your product is going to be.
 The printing solution and label material will be determined based on where your product spends its time.

 If your products are kept indoors, such as in shops, direct thermal labels would be the best choice.
+There are various print signs available for both promotional and up labeling.
 This type of label is cost-effective, and the ink will not last for years.
 This is not a drawback since indoor products are not exposed to rough conditions that may cause the ink to fade.

 On the other hand, if your products are kept outdoors, you would most likely choose thermal labels which last longer and can withstand heat, moisture, and abrasion.